-• Data Preparation comprises algorithmic code to convert the Raw Data into objects that are used as input to reconstruction.
-This task involves sub-detector specific information, and hence sub-detector groups are responsible for the implementation and maintenance of the code, taking the HLT requirements into account.
-In the current design the organisation of the Data Preparation is different for LVL2 and the EF.
-The EF follows closely the offline reconstruction chain, where the Raw Data is first converted into RDOs and these are subsequently processed to obtain SCT Clusters or Calorimeter Cells.
-In LVL2 the Data Preparation goes in one step from Raw Data to RIOs, thus avoiding the overhead of creating the RDOs.
+• Data Conversion comprises algorithmic code to convert the Raw Data into objects that serve as input to reconstruction.
+The task of this type of tool involves sub-detector specific information.
+Sub-detector groups are responsible for the implementation and maintenance of the code, taking the HLT requirements into account.
+In the current design the organisation of the Data Conversion is different for the LVL2 and the EF.
+The EF follows closely the offline reconstruction chain that starts from RDOs.
+Hence the Raw Data gets first converted into object form and is then processed in order to obtain STC Clusters or Calorimeter Cells.
+In the LVL2 the step of object creation is omitted in order to avoid the overhead.
+Here the data preparation is going in one step from Raw Data to RIOs.

-The boundary between Data Preparation and subsequent Feature Extraction is not exact, but only Data Preparation algorithms use the Raw Data or Raw Data Objects.
+The boundary between Data Conversion and subsequent Feature Extraction is not exact, but note that only Data Conversion will see the Raw Data or Raw Data Objects.

 - Feature Extraction algorithms operate on abstract Features and Trigger Related Data to refine the event information.
+They built upon the Data Conversion output and extract the necessary input data to derive the trigger decision.
 Two types of algorithms are distinguished in the Feature extraction sub-package.
 Reconstruction Algorithms process Features and produce new types of Features, just like offline reconstruction algorithms.
-However, in the trigger, RoI Objects are used to restrict the processing to geometrical regions of the detector.
-To do this TEs are used by the Steering to 'seed' the reconstruction algorithms.
+Trigger specific is the use of the information in Rol Objects to restrict the processing to geometrical regions of the detector, which were identified by the LVL1 system.
+The TEs used by the Steering to "seed" the reconstruction algorithms represent these trigger relevant aspects of the event.
 The Seeding Mechanism is discussed in the next subsection.
 The second type of algorithms are Hypothesis Algorithms.
 Their task is similar to particle identification.
 A hypothesis algorithm validates the physics interpretation implied by the label of the TE based on the reconstructed Features.
-An example is the validation of an 'electron' matching a reconstructed Calorimeter Cluster and a Track. - A library of Algorithm Tools to carry out common tasks such as track-fitting or vertexfinding.
+An example is the validation of an "electron" matching a reconstructed Calorimeter Cluster and a Track. - It is beneficial to structure the algorithm processing in such a way that algorithms from a library of Algorithm Tools carry out common tasks such as track-fitting or vertex-finding.

-Overviews of Reconstruction Algorithms and Algorithm Tools implemented in the current ESS prototype are given in Section 13.3.3 and Section 13.3.4.
+An overview of Reconstruction Algorithms and Algorithm Tools implemented in the current ESS prototype are given in chapters ??? (add reference to chapters 13.2.3-13.2.5).

-9.5.3.1 The seeding mechanism
+9.4.3.1 The Seeding Mechanism

-Logically the trigger processing starts from a LVL1 RoI using predefined sequences of HLT Algorithms.
-A so called 'Seeding mechanism' is used to guide the reconstruction to those parts of the event relevant for preparing the trigger decision.
+Logically the trigger processing is done starting from a LVL1 RoI using predefined sequences of HLT Algorithms.
+A so called "Seeding mechanism" is needed in order to guide the reconstruction to the event fragments relevant for preparing the trigger decision.